nils-mathieu/piscine-rust/module-02.md

 files to turn in:
     src/main.rs  Cargo.toml

-allowed dependencies:

 ```

-During the previous module, you should've understood that Rust wants to know how long references
-will live before compiling the code.
-It does that to make sure the code you are trying to write is
-indeed valid and cannot create dangling references.
-But what can you do if the type you create
-itself contains references?

 Create a type named `Warior`.
-Wariors are very strong, but they need weapons to unlock their full
+Wariors are very strong, but they need weapons to unleash their full
 potential.
 Create a `Weapon` type.

 The `Weapon` type must be an `enum`.
 Each variant of that `enum` must be a weapon type.
 Add at